- Organization Overview

 Roger Ketcham remembered

-Roger Ketcham, PhD, a beloved emeritus professor, Department of Pharmaceutical Chemistry, died at home on August 18, 2013, at the age of 87.
+Roger Ketcham, PhD, a beloved professor emeritus, Department of Pharmaceutical Chemistry, died at home on August 18, 2013, at the age of 87.
 An organic chemist specializing in the synthesis of aromatic compounds, he joined our faculty in 1956.
 He was adored by generations of students for his generous and caring nature, and he received numerous teaching awards over the course of his career.
 Roger’s devotion to the School continued well past his retirement in 1991, as he continued to teach for seven more years as a volunteer faculty member.
 He was a regular attendee of the School’s annual Homecoming celebration, right up until this past year.

 An endowed scholarship in his honor was established in the School of Pharmacy by one of his students, Gordon J. Dow, PharmD.
 (See “Beloved Professor Honored through Endowed Scholarship.”)
 If you would like to join others in donating to the fund, please note on your check “Roger G. Ketcham Endowed Scholarship” and make the check payable to UCSF Foundation, P.O.
 Box 45339; San Francisco, CA 94145-0339.